puppetlabs/puppet-instruqt-tracks/pe-design-and-manage-lab-3-0/01-create-the-base-profile/assignment.md

   contents: |-
     In this lab you will:

     - Add a base profile to existing roles.
-You'll discover how Puppet cannot build a catalog until you create the classes that you include in your `.pp` files!
+You'll discover how Puppet cannot build a catalog until you create the classes that you include in your `.pp` files.
     - Use Puppet Development Kit (PDK) to create a base profile class.
     - Add a class to the base profile to show a dynamic, role-specific message of the day (motd) based on information retrieved from the node's trusted facts.
     - Log into nodes that have different roles to see the dynamic login message.